inducer/pycuda/doc/source/install.rst

 (Whenever you see the "`$`" dollar sign, this means you should enter this at your shell prompt.
 You don't have to be `root`.
-A few spots are marked with "su -c" to show that these *do* require root privileges if you are using a Python interpreter that is install globally.)
+A few spots are marked with "su -c" to show that these *do* require root privileges if you are using a Python interpreter that is installed globally.)

 You may adapt the file and directory names to suit your liking, however the rest of this tutorial will assume that you use these paths.